 There exists a possibility that many of the files in your Google Drive have a filename length that is too long to be used by a Microsoft OS.
 All Windows computers have a maximum filename length of 255 characters, meaning that if you have many layers of folders in your Google Drive it will not be able to properly sync files within deeply-layered folders.
 The solution to this would be to shorten file and folder names and try again.

-If this is the problem there is not much that Google would be able to change, it would require a new OS version of Windows.
+If this is the problem, then there is not much that Google would be able to change.
+At this time, it would require a new OS version of Windows.

 If you are syncing files between two local devices and use Google Drive as transit, you need to make a home group to connect the two computers.
 Then, you get a password on computer 1, you enter it on computer 2, and they will sync with each other.